 2 Cut out your letters (optional) and the background crest shapes with a scissor, Cricut, or another cutting machine.

-DO NOT cut out the front crest shapes yet if you are printing the letters with a printer.
+DO NOT cut out the front crest shapes if you print the letters with a printer.

 3 Next, print out each letter (optional) on the scrapbook paper that you chose for each letter.